Generic Name: amphetamine/dextroamphetamine (am-FET-a-meen/DEX-troe-am-FET-a-meen)

 Ask your health care provider any questions you may have about how to use Adderall.

 - Adderall may cause dizziness, drowsiness, or blurred vision.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Adderall with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - When used to treat ADHD, Adderall should be used as part of an ADHD treatment program that includes a variety of treatment measures (eg, psychological, educational, social).

 - Certain foods and medicines can affect the amount of acid in your stomach and intestine.
 This can increase or decrease (depending on the medicine) the absorption of Adderall.
-Tell your doctor if you take any of these products: fruit juice, ascorbic acid (vitamin C), sodium bicarbonate, ammonium chloride, sodium acid phosphate, ulcer medicines (eg, H2 blockers such as famotidine and ranitidine, PPIs such as omeprazole and lansoprazole), antacids, methenamine, or acetazolamide.
+Tell your doctor if you take any of these products: fruit juice, ascorbic acid (vitamin C), sodium bicarbonate, ammonium chloride, sodium acid phosphate, ulcer medicines (eg, H2 blockers [eg, famotidine and ranitidine], PPIs [eg, omeprazole and lansoprazole]), antacids, methenamine, or acetazolamide.

 - Serious effects, including a heart attack, stroke, and sudden death, have occurred with the use of stimulant medicines in patients with heart defects or other serious heart problems.
 If you have a heart defect or other serious problem, talk with your doctor about other therapies to treat your condition.

 - Adderall may cause circulation problems in the hands and feet.
 Tell your doctor if you have any numbness, pain, tingling, cold feeling, or skin color change (eg, from pale to blue or red) in your hands or feet.
 Call your doctor right away if you have any unexplained sores or wounds on your fingers or toes.

 - Avoid large amounts of food or drink that have caffeine (eg, coffee, tea, cocoa, cola, chocolate).